 The Galveston Bay Plan was approved by the governor of Texas and the U.S. Environmental Protection Agency in 1995.
-It was designed to be implanted over a 20-year period with evaluations every five years.
+It was designed to be implemented over a 20-year period with evaluations every five years.

 Progress has been made on all 82 actions originally identified in The Galveston Bay Plan (The Plan).
 Those actions address the 17 most pressing problems facing the bay, and the Estuary Program will continue implementing the most urgent among them.
 Inevitably, however, funding limitations, population growth, changes as environmental regulatory programs progress, and new issues have emerged over time.
 The document, Charting the Course to 2015: Galveston Bay Strategic Action Plan, was created not to replace The Plan, but to help focus and guide its implementation over the next 10 years, in consideration of increasing human demands affecting the ecosystem and limited financial resources.